-Companies that must comply with the GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements, potential significant fines for non-compliance of up to the greater of $\varepsilon$ 20 million (under the EU GDPR) or £17.5 million (under the UK GDPR) or 4% of consolidated annual global turnover and restrictions or prohibitions on data processing.
+Companies that must comply with the GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements, potential significant fines for non-compliance of up to the greater of ε 20 million (under the EU GDPR) or £17.5 million (under the UK GDPR) or 4% of consolidated annual global turnover and restrictions or prohibitions on data processing.
 The GDPR identifies a list of points to consider when determining the level of fines to impose (including the nature, gravity and duration of the infringement).
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies and obtain compensation for damages resulting from violations of the GDPR.

 The UK GDPR also imposes similar restrictions on transfers of personal information from the UK to jurisdictions that the UK Government does not consider "adequate", including the U.S. It should also be noted that the UK Government has published its own form of EU SCCs known as the UK International Data Transfer Agreement together with an International Data Transfer Addendum to the new EU SCCs.
-The UK Information Commissioner's Office (ICO) has also published its version of the TIA and guidance on international transfers, although entities may choose to adopt either the EU or UK style TIA.
-Further, on September 21, 2023, the UK Secretary of State of Science, Innovation and Technology established a UK-U.S. data bridge (i.e., a UK equivalent of the Adequacy Decision) and adopted UK regulations to implement the UK-U.S. data bridge ("UK Adequacy Regulations").
+Further, on September 21, 2023, the UK Secretary of State of Science, Innovation and Technology established a UK-U.S. data bridge (i.e., a UK equivalent of the Adequacy Decision) and adopted UK regulations to implement the UK-U.S. data bridge (UK Adequacy Regulations).
 Personal information may now be transferred from the UK under the UK-U.S. data bridge through the UK extension to the DPF to organizations self-certified under the UK extension to DPF.